 A few days after the theft, a Norwegian anti-abortion group said it could have the painting returned if Norwegian television showed an anti-abortion film.
 The claim turned out to be false.
 The government also received a $1 million ransom demand on March 3, but refused to pay it due to a lack of proof that the demand was genuine.

-Eventually, police found four pieces of the painting’s frame in Nittedal, a suburb north of Oslo, and what may have been a cryptic messages that the thieves wanted to discuss a ransom.
+Eventually, police found four pieces of the painting’s frame in Nittedal, a suburb north of Oslo, and what may have been a cryptic message that the thieves wanted to discuss a ransom.
 Finally, in January 1996, four men were convicted and sentenced in connection with the theft.
 They included Paal Enger, who had been convicted in 1988 of stealing Munch’s “The Vampire” in Oslo.
 Enger was sentenced this time to six-and-a-half-years in prison.
 He escaped while on a field trip in 1999, and was captured 12 days later in a blond wig and dark sunglasses trying to buy a train ticket to Copenhagen.

 In August 2004, another version of “The Scream” was stolen along with Munch’s “The Madonna,” this time from the Munch Museum in Oslo.
 Three men were convicted in connection with that theft in May 2006.
 Police recovered both works in August with minor marks and tears.
 Yet another version of “The Scream” remained in private hands and sold on May 2, 2012, for $119.9 million.